quentin-sommer/react-useragent/README.md

 ## Introduction

-react-useragent wraps the great [UAParser.js](https://github.com/faisalman/ua-parser-js) library to make it easy to use inside React applications. react-useragent provides useful shortcuts but you can always use an escape hatch in case you want to access the underlying library
+react-useragent wraps the great [UAParser.js](https://github.com/faisalman/ua-parser-js) library and make it easy to use inside React applications. react-useragent provides useful shortcuts but you can always use an escape hatch in case you want to access the underlying library

 ## Usage

-react-useragent make us of context to pass its parsing results to components, so you need to wrap your App in a `<UserAgentProvider>` tag.
+First you need to wrap your App in a `<UserAgentProvider>` tag.
-You also need to pass it a user agent string.
-On the browser that would be `window.navigator.userAgent`. react-useragent works in server side rendering as well, just pass it the request useragent string.
+You also need to pass a user agent string to `<UserAgentProvider>`.
+On the browser that would be `window.navigator.userAgent`.

+react-useragent works in **server side rendering** as well, just pass it the request useragent string.
 On express that would be `req.headers['user-agent']`

 ``` js
 import {UserAgentProvider} from '@quentin-sommer/react-useragent'